Florence Davidson

-Florence Edenshaw Davidson (1896–1993) was a Canadian First Nations artist from the Haida.
-She created basketry and button-blankets and was a respected elder in her village of Masset, Haida Gwaii, British Columbia.
+Florence Edenshaw Davidson (1896–1993) was a Canadian First Nations artist from Haida Gwaii.
+She created basketry and button blankets and was a respected elder in her village of Masset, Haida Gwaii, British Columbia.

 Early life

 Florence Edenshaw was born in Masset on September 15, 1896, the daughter of the Haida artist Charles Edenshaw (Chief Idɨnsaw) and his wife Isabella (K'woiyəng).
 She was given the Haida name Jadał q'egəngá ("Story Maid").
 As a child, she help her mother to sew button blankets.

 She was of the Raven moiety, of the Y'akwə'lanas lineage, and of the Shark House (Q'ad Nas), with crests that included Shark, Two-Finned Killerwhale, and Brown Bear.

 Personal life

-She married Robert Davidson (1880–1969), a Haida, on February 23, 1911, and had 13 children.
-Her daughter Primrose Adams, also an artist, was the 2011 recipient of the Creative Lifetime Achievement Award for First Nations' Art.
+She married Robert Davidson (1880–1969), a Haida, on February 23, 1911, and they had 13 children.
+Her daughter Primrose Adams, also an artist, received the Creative Lifetime Achievement Award for First Nations' Art in 2011.